Stairs. Entry group. Materials. Doors. Locks. Design

 • reduces the content of radionuclides.

-What soil is suitable for
+What soil is it suitable for?

 • sod-podzolic;